kubernetes/community/sig-cli/CONTRIBUTING.md

 ## Before You Begin

-**Note**: Complete the following steps before reaching out to cli community members.
+_Please complete the following steps before reaching out to sig-cli community members._

 ### Agree to contribution rules